MrWomanStealer/Stealer-s-Pack/README.md

-# Quick explanation
+# Quick explanation (The mini-modlist below only indicates the 'big' ones that you will use, while not having all of the mods here.)
-🔥Based on Adrenaline, meaning it'll be snappy and fast while still having quality client-side mods for nerds.
+🔥Based on [Adrenaline](https://modrinth.com/modpack/adrenaline), meaning it'll be snappy and fast while still having quality client-side mods for nerds.

 😊Completely client-side, meaning this can be used on any server!
 Make sure some of the mods are allowed though.
 (Such as Tweakeroo.)